retooth2/xenharmlib/doc/prim_seq.rst

    False

-Identity transfers to object hashes, so two sequences that are equal are also considered the same object when put into a python set:
+Identity transfers to object hashes, so two sequences that are equal are also considered the same object when put into a Python set:

 .. testcode::